What are logbook loans According to Jijenge Credit Limited?

 Logbook loans for bad credit

 A logbook loan is a secured loan.
-This means that your property becomes the security for your loan, in this case, your vehicle.
+This means that the money that you borrow is secured against your property, in this case, your vehicle.

 If you do not pay the money back then the lender can sell your car to recoup the money that you owe them.